• Skip to primary navigation

 The most popular majors at the University of Michigan–Ann Arbor include: Business Administration and Management, General; Computer and Information Sciences, General; Economics, General; Computer Engineering, General; and Experimental Psychology.

-In fact, the average freshman retention rate, an indicator of student satisfaction, is 97%.
+The average freshman retention rate, an indicator of student satisfaction, is 97%.

 Student life at University of Michigan

 Indeed, the student life at the University of Michigan is a pretty good one.
-The University has a total undergraduate enrollment of 31,266, with a gender distribution of 50% male students and 50% female students.
+The University has a total undergraduate enrollment of 31,266, with a gender distribution of 50% male and 50% female students.

 Why Participate in a Summer Program in Michigan?